Dale Abbey (ruin): Lay bishop

 As the Premonstratensian abbeys were all exempt from the jurisdiction of the local bishop, their abbots effectively had episcopal rights within their own parish.
 The dissolution of an abbey meant that the lay impropriator was considered to inherit these powers and so was considered lay bishop.
 In the case of Dale parish, the lords of the manor claimed this title and function.
 Licences for weddings and probate were both ecclesiastical issues until the mid-19th century, so the lay bishop dealt with both through a Peculiar Court.

 In 1900 Revd R. Jowett Burton, then curate of Dale published a transcript of the register of All Saints' Church, pointing out that although the church at that time expected to solemnize about three marriages per year, there had been 38 in 1685 and 46 in the following year.
 This was because under the rules of the Preculiar Court, couples could marry at Dale for a fee of one shilling and the parish clerk could preside when the minister was not available.
 The Peculiar kept the fees competitive to draw in couples from nearby parishes and the fees were contributed to poor relief.

 This arrangement was partly disrupted by the Marriage Act 1753, which made the presence of an authorised Anglican minister necessary.
 A list of wills proved by the Peculiar Court of Dale in the late 18th century was published in 1892 by the legal historian William Phillimore Watts Phillimore and local probate matters continued to be the preserve of the court until 1857.
-By this time the Church Discipline Act of 1840 had already deprived the clergy of peculiars of their authority over marriages.
+By this time the Church Discipline Act 1840 had already deprived the clergy of peculiars of their authority over marriages.

 While the lay-bishop had a role, the Earls Stanhope took it seriously, particularly the fourth earl, whose status as lay-bishop is attested on his memorial tablet in All Saints' Church, Dale Abbey.
-A lay-bishop's throne, apparently from his period, is also housed in the church at the front of the chancel on the south side.
+A lay-bishop's throne, apparently from his period, is also housed in the church.